LazaroDamasceno/Medical-Appointments-Management-API/README.md

 ## How to run the API

-To tun the API, it's necessary to access the Swagger UI through `localhost:8080/swagger-ui/index.html`.
+To tun the API, it's necessary to access the Swagger UI through.
+The Swagger UI can accessed clicking [here](localhost:8080/swagger-ui/index.html).

 The Swagger UI allows its user to use the API online.
 By using the Swagger UI, there's no need to install softwares like Postman.